 The Roof is a big rooftop bar in Gowanus with a bunch of picnic tables, a nice view, and a good draft beer selection.
 Also, it’s on top of a Whole Foods.
 And, while it’s technically part of this Whole Foods, it’s a surprisingly nice place to hang out.
 There’s a big menu of burgers, salads, and various cheeses, and they also serve wine.
 The only catch is, you won’t sound very cool when you tell people that you’re hanging out at Whole Foods.
 But that’s why lying was invented.
 The Roof is open from 11am to 7:30pm every day, and they have a Happy Hour that runs from 4pm to 7pm.

-If you didn’t know to look through the empty indoor dining room, you probably would never notice this Thai spot’s gazebo-esque back garden.
-They have sidewalk seating available, but you should do your best to sit in the backyard here.
+If you didn’t know to look through the indoor dining room, you probably would never notice this Thai spot’s gazebo-esque back garden.
+They have sidewalk seating available, but you should do your best to sit in the secluded backyard here.
 Soothr specializes in some hard-to-find dishes from Bangkok’s Chinatown hub, including a shrimp and egg curry called koong karee.
 It’s rich and heavy on shrimp paste, and eating it in the backyard here will probably force your brain to associate gazebos with shrimp for years to come.

 You wouldn’t know it from the outside, but the patio at this Red Hook neighborhood spot is pretty spacious - so this is a great option if you want to hide from any Citi Bikers parading down Van Brunt Street on a weekend afternoon.
-Come here for bar food like onion rings and frito pie, as well as BBQ specials like dry-rub spare ribs with mac and cheese.
+Come here for bar food like onion rings and Frito pie, as well as BBQ specials like dry-rub spare ribs with mac and cheese.

 Maybe you’ve walked by Iona and thought, “Hey, there’s another normal bar.”
 If so, you were only sort of right.
 From the outside, this place looks like a generic pub - but once you’re inside, you’ll feel like you’re in a small English town where people go to bed early and wear lots of plaid.
 This place is dark, with brick walls and little knick-knacks lying around, and if you head out back, you’ll find an outdoor space that’s roughly the size of the bar itself.
 Sit beneath the shade of a big tree and appreciate the fact this place isn’t as busy as most other Williamsburg bars.

 If you’ve ever walked over the Williamsburg Bridge, you’ve probably noticed some people hanging out on rooftops and thought, “I’d like to do that as well.”
 But if you don’t have a friend who owns a penthouse in Williamsburg, go get a drink and some chicken pho at Bia.
-It’s a Vietnamese restaurant in a little building to the side of the bridge, and they’re open every day until 10pm.
+It’s a Vietnamese restaurant in a little building to the side of the bridge, and they’re open every day until midnight.

 On multiple occasions, people who have been to Llama Inn have asked us if there’s a rooftop at Llama Inn.
 The answer is: yes.
 There’s a little patio with a bar and a handful of tables, although it’s easy to come here and never realize that it exists.
 This Peruvian restaurant’s rooftop is one of the few places on this list where you can make a reservation ahead of time - just make sure to select “rooftop” when you book a table online.
-Stop by for some skewers, ceviche, and a really great cocktail the next time you want to an impressive outdoor date night spot in Williamsburg.
+Stop by for some skewers, ceviche, and a really great cocktail the next time you want to go to an impressive outdoor date night spot in Williamsburg.

 If you went outside and took a poll to see which random pedestrians have heard of Ammazzacaffe, you wouldn’t find many.
 Which is strange, because this is a very good Italian restaurant in Williamsburg with a spacious backyard.
 You can eat a plate of pasta and drink some wine at a picnic table, and, seeing as this is still mostly just a neighborhood place, you shouldn’t have too much trouble finding a seat.
 Ammazzacaffe is open at 4pm Tuesday through Sunday, and they run a daily 2-for-1 Happy Hour from 4pm to 6pm.